 The language of a Black Friday advertising campaign

 As important as keeping your advertising campaign elements all looking visually the same, is also making sure your messaging falls in line with your campaign concept.
 You want to create a set of marketing messages which describe your promotion.
 For example: “We are painting the town black.
 Get 50% off all footwear online this Black Friday!”
 If “painting the town black” is your core message, you need to plan to have that line appear across all the advertising campaign elements.
 Or at least tie in the concept in a clever way.

 You can use a series of teaser mailers to tell a story and build towards the announcement of your actual discounts.
-These can be scheduled months in advance and be ready to roll out at the right time.
+These can be scheduled in advance and rolled out at the right time.

 You also want to make sure that the discount is highlighted, even if it changes from product to product.
 You can use language such as “Up to XX% off”.